ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 ## Write-up

-This was rather unusual exploitation challenge, nevertheless it's quite refreshing and was still a lot of fun to solve.
+This was a rather unusual exploitation challenge, nevertheless was quite refreshing and still a lot of fun to solve.
-However it was marked as a "warm-up" challenge, which sounds more harmless than it turned out to be!
+However marking it as a "warm-up" challenge seems a little bit optimistic in my opinion!

 As always here are my tools used in this challenge:
 * [radare2](https://github.com/radare/radare2)